bentheiii/envolved/docs/envvar.rst

           .. note::

-            The EnvVar's :attr:`default` must not be :data:`missing` if this option is used.
+            The EnvVar's :attr:`~EnvVar.default` must not be :data:`missing` if this option is used.

         * If set to :data:`missing`, a :exc:`~exceptions.MissingEnvError` will be raised, even if the EnvVar's :attr:`~EnvVar.default` is set.
+        * If set to :class:`~envvar.Factory`, the factory will be called to create the value of the EnvVar.
         * If set to a value, that value will be returned.

     .. method:: get(**kwargs)->T